 - CV Joints: Problems with the CV joints could lead to a crunching sound when turning at higher speeds.

-- Power Steering System: If you are turning at a normal speed and notice screeching or whining noise, it could be due to the power steering system itself.
+- Power Steering System: If you are turning at a normal speed and notice a screeching or whining noise, it could be due to the power steering system itself.
 While it may be a simple fix like adding power steering fluid, this is not always the case because of the complexity of the system.